 Curriculum | Courses are offered in a modified block design, allowing students to study one topic at a time before moving on to another content area.
 Experiential components are integrated into the first two didactic years of study, and the third year is devoted entirely to advanced clinical experience.

 Interprofessional Cooperation | At Pacific, we emphasize the integration of concepts, as well as teamwork and collaboration among students.
-As one of several health professions programs offered at Pacific's Hillsboro Campus, we also emphasize interprofessional cooperation among the healthcare team.
+As one of several health professions programs offered at Pacific's Hillsboro Campus, home to the College of Health Professions, we also emphasize interprofessional cooperation among the healthcare team.

 We admitted our first class in Fall 2006.
 Today, our average class size is about 98 students.

 Cynthia Aguilar PharmD '12 will help open a new pharmacy in Garberville, Calif., in June 2021.

 Students registered with the College of Health Professions, plus CHP faculty and staff, are invited to a free eight-week program incorporating mindfulness-based stress reduction, resilience, and mindful communication techniques geared towards health care professionals and students.
 Register for a June 30 orientation.
 Classes begin July 7.